Keyfactor/f5-bigiq-rest-orchestrator/readme_source.md

-<span style="color:red">**Please note that this integration will work with the Universal Orchestrator version 10.1 or greater**</span>

-## Use Cases

-The F5 Big IQ Orchestrator Extension supports the following capabilities for SSL certificates:

-- Inventory
-- Management (Add and Remove)

 ## Versioning

 The version number of a the F5 Big IQ Orchestrator Extension can be verified by right clicking on the F5BigIQ.dll file, selecting Properties, and then clicking on the Details tab.